kitttn/temptest/Quick-Start-Guide.md

 ```
 Where *n* equals 0 or 1.

 Measure the APB2 GPIO 0 output voltage on the BDB at J79 pin 1.
 [Picture of BDB showing J79 pin 1](images/BDB1B-Header-J79.png).
 A white dot indicates pin 1.
-This pin should read approximately 1.8V above GND when the GPIO value is 1, and a fraction of a volt when the value is 0.
+This pin should read approximately 1.8V above GND when the GPIO value is 1, and a small fraction of a volt when the value is 0.

 ###Step 9.
 Verify I2C